DonotDonut/2024-Nasa-Challenge-SpaceApp/README.md

 # SpaceApp2024
 NASA Seattle Space App Challenge 2024

+Our project is a web-based game designed using Streamlit that invites middle school students to embark on a virtual astronaut mission to explore exoplanets and chart stars for future space explorers.
+By incorporating data from NASA and Gaia Data Release 3 (Gaia DR3), students can interact with a 3D model of a chosen exoplanet and view its terrain from an astronaut’s perspective.
+The game introduces players to Stella, an AI guide, who helps them navigate the experience, starting with selecting a star and exoplanet from our galaxy.
+Players can explore the exoplanet’s surface through AI-generated renderings or view an interactive star map based on Gaia DR3 data, where they can create personalized constellations.
+This project aims to ignite interest in space exploration and STEM education while making the game accessible to students worldwide via a web-app format.
+Future versions will expand AI features, including real-time chatbots, sign language translations, and enhanced accessibility tools.
+Developed primarily in Python, the project utilizes NASA’s Eyes on Exoplanets, Streamlit, Anaconda, Github, and Visual Studio Code for development and testing.

 # Connecting Github to VSC
 1) **Download and Install Anaconda:** Visit the [Anaconda website](https://www.anaconda.com/download) and download the installer for your specific operating system.